 We conducted all tests with the following settings:

-This keyboard has a maximum polling rate of 1000Hz.
+These keyboards have a maximum polling rate of 1000Hz.
 There's no data transmission bottleneck caused by other latency components.

 Using a Bluetooth connection limits the maximum polling rate to 125Hz, but this is normal and expected.

-This keyboard has 6KRO enabled out of the box, but you can use the FN+N shortcut to enable full NKRO.
+These keyboards have 6KRO enabled out of the box, but you can use the FN+N shortcut to enable full NKRO.

 You can only adjust HE settings when using a wired connection, but you can save the settings to the onboard memory, making them accessible at all times, even when using the keyboard wirelessly.
 These settings include actuation distance and custom rapid trigger (key reset) distances.

-Note: Accessing the Keychron Launcher software works on Windows and MacOS right out of the box, but if you're a Linux user, you may need to adjust udev rules first.
+Note: Accessing the Keychron Launcher software works on Windows and macOS right out of the box, but if you're a Linux user, you may need to adjust udev rules first.
 A helpful member of the community has posted a guide for this process in a Reddit thread.

 The web-based software is compatible with Windows and macOS out-of-the-box, while Linux users may have to adjust their system permissions first.
 For more details on Linux software compatibility, see the note in the Configuration Software section.